Five for Fighting: Musical style and influences

 Ondrasik has been variously compared to other piano singer-songwriters like Elton John, Billy Joel, Dave Matthews, and Ben Folds, albeit "while still maintaining a harder rock edge exclusive to Five For Fighting."
 His more heartland rock-oriented tracks have been compared to those of Bruce Springsteen and Tom Petty.
 Ondrasik lists Queen (and Freddie Mercury in particular), Steve Perry, Stevie Wonder, Elton John, Billy Joel, and Prince among his musical influences.

 Ondrasik makes heavy use of falsetto vocals in his music, with Variety describing this as "a pleasant two-tone voice -- a tenor for setting up a situation and a higher register for driving a point home".
-PopMatters wrote that Ondrasik sings in a "Vedder-lite croon," with an "instantly recognizable falsetto," also referring to it as "that kickass falsetto", while AllMusic compared his voice to "Eddie Vedder singing a lullaby."
+PopMatters wrote that Ondrasik sings in a "Vedder-lite croon", with an "instantly recognizable falsetto", also referring to it as "that kickass falsetto", while AllMusic compared his voice to "Eddie Vedder singing a lullaby."
 Ondrasik's earliest surviving recordings, as the singer in John Scott, feature louder and raspier vocals, with Consequence writing that he was "pretty convincing as a metal frontman."

 In addition to piano, Ondrasik plays the harmonica and acoustic guitar.
 He also plays electric guitar on studio recordings of some songs.
 While Five for Fighting's singles prominently feature piano, his early albums contain songs with traditional hard rock influences ("Happy" on Message for Albert, "Boat Parade" on America Town, "The Taste" on The Battle for Everything, and others).
 Grunge influences can also be heard in earlier albums, such as in "Wise Man" on Message for Albert, "Michael Jordan" on America Town, and a non-album song called "Big Cities".
 Accordingly, Ondrasik has acknowledged Nirvana as one of his influences.

 On his style at the turn of the millennium, when "Superman" became his first mainstream hit, Ondrasik said, "I kind of fancy myself as a rocker and a rock guy and here was this ballad."
 Even though the song was softer than his style at the time, Ondrasik is "so grateful that I had that chance to be heard with that song.
 It will always be my firstborn."
 Five for Fighting's style became softer in the 2000s, with AllMusic calling this era of Five for Fighting an "adult alternative mother-ship" and "full-blown soft rock".

 Five for Fighting's live performances take a variety of forms: sometimes Ondrasik appears alone, switching between acoustic guitar and piano.
 Five for Fighting sometimes appears with touring musicians on bass, electric guitar, and drums.
 Five for Fighting also began playing orchestral shows in the early 2010s, often accompanied by a string quartet; Ondrasik has also appeared with the backing of full symphony orchestras for these shows.
 He often covers songs like "American Pie", "Rocket Man", "Message in a Bottle", and "Bohemian Rhapsody" at the end of live performances.
-Five for Fighting has released a steady stream of live recordings since 2007, including six live albums and EPs.
+Five for Fighting has released a steady stream of live recordings since 2007, including seven live albums and EPs.